Tag: Permanent establishment

 In 2012, Flir Commercial Systems AB sold intangible assets from a branch in Belgium and subsequently claimed a tax relief of more than SEK 2 billion in fictitious Belgian tax due to the sale.
 The Swedish Tax Agency decided not to allow relief for the Belgian “tax”, and issued a tax assessment where the relief of approximately SEK 2 billion was denied and a surcharge of approximately SEK 800 million was added.
 The Administrative Court concluded that the Swedish Tax Agency was correct in not allowing relief for the fictitious Belgian tax.
 A double taxation agreement applies between Sweden and Belgium.
 In the opinion of the Administrative Court, the agreement prevents Belgium from taxing the assets.
 Consequently, any fictitious tax cannot be deducted.
 The Administrative Court also considers that the Swedish Tax Agency was correct in imposing a tax surcharge and that there is no reason to reduce the surcharge.
 The company’s appeal is therefore rejected.
 Click here for translation ...
 Read more

-Netherlands vs. Swiss Corp, November 2019, Rechtbank Noord-Nederland, Case No. 2019:1492
+Netherlands vs Swiss Corp, November 2019, Rechtbank Noord-Nederland, Case No. 2019:1492

 For the purpose of determining whether a Swiss Corporation had effectively been managed from the Netherlands or had a permanent establishment in the Netherlands, the Dutch tax authorities send a request for information.
 The Swiss Corp was not willing to answer the request and argued that the request was disproportionate and that the concepts of “documents concerning decision-making with regard to important decisions” and “e-mail files” was and did not fit into the powers that an inspector has under Article 47 of the AWR.
-Judgement of the Court The court ruled in favor of the tax authorities.
+Judgment of the Court The court ruled in favor of the tax authorities.
 The court did not find the tax authorities’ request for information disproportionate.
 Article 47 of the Awr requires the provision of factual information and information that may be relevant to taxation with respect to the taxpayer (cf. Supreme Court October 20, 2017, ECLI: NL: HR: 2017: 2654).
 In the opinion of the court, the defendant remained within those limits with his request to ...
 Read more

-Sweden vs Branch of Yazaki Europe Ltd, October 2019, Court of Appeal, Case No 2552–2555-17, 2557–2558-17, 3422-18
+Sweden vs Branch of Yazaki Europe Ltd, October 2019, Administrative Court of Appeal, Case No 2552–2555-17, 2557–2558-17, 3422-18

 The Swedish Branch of Yazaki Europe Ltd had been heavily lossmaking for more than five years.
 The Branch only had a limited number of customers in Sweden and where it acted as a simple information exchange provider.
 The branch had limited risks, as all risk related to R&D functions were located outside Sweden.
-Excerpt from the Judgement of the Court “…the District Court finds that the branch has had limited opportunities to influence the costs of the products, the choice of suppliers and service providers regarding the development of the products in the projects run in collaboration with the Swedish customers, and price to the customer.
+Excerpt from the Judgment of the Court “…the District Court finds that the branch has had limited opportunities to influence the costs of the products, the choice of suppliers and service providers regarding the development of the products in the projects run in collaboration with the Swedish customers, and price to the customer.
 Furthermore, the branch has been referred to make purchases in the currencies that result from the group structure.
 The branch states that…the work done by the branch has been of such scope and importance that significant people functions are to be considered in the branch for virtually all risks that can be associated with ...
 Read more

 UK vs Irish Bank Resolution Corporation Limited and Irish Nationwide Building Society, October 2019, UK Upper Tribunal, UKUT 0277 (TCC)

 This case concerned deductibility of notional interest paid in 2003-7 by two permanent establishments in the UK to their Irish HQs.
 The loans – and thus interest expenses – had been allocated to the PEs as if they were separate entities.
 The UK tax authorities held that interest deductibility was restricted by UK tax law, which prescribed that PE’s has such equity and loan capital as it could reasonably be expected to have as a separate entity.
 The UK taxpayers, refered to Article 8 of the UK-Ireland tax treaty.
 Article 8 applied the “distinct and separate enterprise” principle found in Article 7 of the 1963 OECD Model Tax Convention, which used the language used in section 11AA(2).
 Yet nothing was said in the treaty about assumed levels of equity and debt funding for the PE.
-In 2017, the First-tier Tribunal found in favour of the tax authority, and in October 2019 the Upper Tribunal also dismissed the taxpayers’ appeals.
-Irish_Nationwide_Building_Society_and_anor_v_HMRC ...
+In 2017, the First-tier Tribunal found in favour of the tax authority, and in October 2019 the Upper Tribunal also dismissed the taxpayers’ appeals ...
 Read more

 The Swedish branch of Technology Partners International Europe Ltd. was loss-making.
 The branch had no significant people functions but only two employees performing low value-added services.
-From the Judgement of the Court of Appeal “The distribution of revenue and costs between a British company and its Swedish branch is regulated for the current tax years in Article 7 of the 1983 double taxation agreement with the United Kingdom.
+From the Judgment of the Court of Appeal “The distribution of revenue and costs between a British company and its Swedish branch is regulated for the current tax years in Article 7 of the 1983 double taxation agreement with the United Kingdom.
 Further guidance on the application of this issue can be obtained in the 2008 OECD report on profit allocation.
 A two-step test according to the so-called functional separate entity approach, as described in the administrative law, must be done.
 The Court of Appeal agrees, in light of the information provided by the branch during the Swedish Tax Agency’s investigation and because the Nordic manager cannot be linked to the branch, in the administrative court’s assessment that the branch has in the current years lacked so-called significant people functions.
 Nor has the branch ...
 Read more

 Italy vs HSBC Milano, September 2019, Supreme Court, Case No 23355